 The Platform Trial design team, a group of 10+ individuals representing industry, patients, and a biostatistics expert, has been working to create a master platform trial protocol that has the capacity to test multiple therapeutics at one time, eventually testing combinations of these therapies as well.
 In 2018, PPMD entered into a collaboration with the Institute for Advanced Clinical Trials in Children (I-ACT) to form a Consortium of interested parties to help catalyze this effort.
 This platform trial protocol was presented and discussed at a Public Workshop in September of 2019.
 A Type B meeting was held with the FDA in 2020 to gain feedback on the design of the Master Protocol for the Duchenne Platform Trial.

 Building on Momentum

-The three meetings yielded two distinct efforts that are each being moved forward by PPMD team members, and workgroups comprised of representatives from industry, clinicians, and the Duchenne community.
+The yield from this meeting series was 2 distinct efforts currently being moved forward by PPMD team and workgroups comprised of representatives from industry:

 Annual DDDR Meeting – Convening Our Community

 Each June, we convene our Annual Duchenne Drug Development Roundtable meeting which brings together all Duchenne industry sponsors, as well as global Duchenne advocacy partners.
 The meeting allows for a robust exchange of information about challenges before us, as well as novel opportunities for coming together to work through them.